Friday, May 9, 2025

 Managing prostate cancer in elderly men needs careful thought.
 Age, health, and life expectancy are key.
 Guidelines say aggressive treatments like surgery or radiation might not help those with short lives left.

 More than 70% of prostate cancer deaths happen in men over 75.
-Yet, many still get treatments with big risks.
+Yet, many still get treatments with significant risks.

 Active Surveillance vs. Treatment

-But, 27% of men with short lives still get aggressive treatments, even when guidelines advise against it.
+But 27% of men with short lives still receive aggressive treatment, even when against guidelines.

 • Active Surveillance: 64.2% of seniors on this plan avoid unnecessary surgery complications.